etnbrd/dotfiles/README.md

 If you're brand-new to the project and run into any blockers, please [open an issue](https://github.com/holman/dotfiles/issues) on this repository and I'd love to get it fixed for you!

+## todos

++ Rename tags into something more meaningful : characteristics, traits ...
++ Remove SCM, and use the default prezto git plugin
++ Create a private submodule containing all the credentials and other sensitive informations

 ## thanks